younesabdolmalaky/GOT-data-visualization/README.md

 ![image](https://user-images.githubusercontent.com/75095471/218714502-8e64cfbe-a637-4a58-aed1-ec6d42cc9a15.png)

+From this chart, it can be seen that as the episodes of the series go forward, it gains more fans (viewers), but another thing that is clearly evident is the sharp drop of the series from season 7 onwards, despite the fact that the series has more viewers in the seasons 7 and 8, but the downward trend does not stop, which can be the reason for the lack of motivation for the series staff, because the series has found its viewers and the upward trend of viewers has not stopped either.

 Next, the code creates a scatter plot with the help of Bokeh library.
 The scatter plot shows the relationship between the episode number and the number of viewers, along with the total score of each episode.
 The scatter plot uses the 'No. of Episode (Overall)' and 'U.S. Viewers (Millions)' columns for the x and y-axis respectively.
 It also plots a line graph that represents the total score of each episode.
 The scatter plot also uses a HoverTool function to provide additional information about each episode.
 The HoverTool displays the 'Directed by', 'Written by', 'Season', and 'Episode' data of each episode when the cursor is moved over the respective point on the scatter plot.